-Now that you know what and who you are looking for, it’s time to prepare for what could be the most critical stage of your recruitment process: interviewing candidates.
+Now that you know what and who you are looking for, it’s time to prepare for what could be the most critical stage of your recruitment process: interviewing customer care candidates.

 Preparation by the interviewer is as necessary as preparation by the interviewee.
 Time is valuable, so you should spend the interview process delving into the candidate’s personality, approach to problem-solving, ability to remember details and suitability to your team culture.

 Going through their experience and references in detail should always be part of your preparation rather than take up valuable time during the personal interview.

 Here is a list of key questions you need to ask during the interview process to ensure you’re selecting the right call center reps for your team.